-- Every resident should be able to access a high quality local or district park within 200m walking distance of their home - As identified in the draft Master Plan deliver 40.2 ha of public open space which includes a foreshore district park, multiple local park, a pocket park and significant foreshore linear parks and trails - In addition, it is highly recommended to provide public open space within the 6.4 ha within the Race Course marked as potential open space.
-Adequate design considerations should be adopted to ensure that this space is physically and visually accessible to the public at all times - Drawing from best practices, design recommendations for the district and local park include: - Incorporate and represent First Nations history, culture and stories in public open spaces
+- Every resident should be able to access a high quality local (within 200m) or district park (within 800m) walking distance of their home - As identified in the Master Plan, deliver the two district parks and seven local parks - Where possible, civic public spaces and publicly accessible open space should be provided within the urban services sub-precinct and the town centre sub-precinct by industries and private housing developers to cater to the future workers and residents - Adequate design considerations should be adopted to ensure that public spaces are physically and visually accessible to the people at all times, and are of high quality and provided with high-quality amenities - Drawing from best practices, design recommendations for the district and local park include: - Incorporate and represent First Nations history, culture and stories in public open spaces - Promote social interaction and connectionProvide soft and hard surfaces

-- Promote social interaction and connection - Provide soft and hard surfaces - Provide nature-based educational opportunities - Provide spaces for active and passive recreation - Lighting that allow people to use these spaces at day and night times - Provide spaces that make everyone feel welcome regardless of their age, gender, ability and cultural background - Highlight the natural flora and fauna of the area - Provide shaded areas for the community to rest - Connect to other parks within the Precinct and the wider LGA with priority for pedestrians and cyclists, and - Include outdoor recreational elements such as ping pong tables, fitness stations and dog exercise areas in the district park. - Drawing from best practices, design recommendations for linear parks include: - Incorporate and represent First Nations history, culture and stories in public open spaces

-- Promote social interaction and connection - Provide natural edges to the river - Provide nature-based educational opportunities - Lighting for day and night uses - Recreational links including pedestrian and cycle paths, and - Diverse recreational elements for all age and gender groups.
+- Provide nature-based educational opportunities - Provide spaces for active and passive recreation - Lighting that allow people to use these spaces at day and night times - Provide spaces that make everyone feel welcome regardless of their age, gender, ability and cultural background - Highlight the natural flora and fauna of the area - Provide shaded areas for the community to rest - Connect to other parks within the Precinct and the wider LGA with priority for pedestrians and cyclists - Include outdoor recreational elements such as ping pong tables, fitness stations and dog exercise areas in the district park. - Drawing from best practices, design recommendations for linear parks include: - Incorporate and represent First Nations history, culture and stories in public open spaces - Promote social interaction and connection - Provide natural edges to the river - Provide nature-based educational opportunities - Lighting for day and night uses - Recreational links including pedestrian and cycle paths - Diverse recreational elements for all age and gender groups.